centreon/centreon-archived/doc/en/installation/prerequisites.rst

 and use rpms from repository.

-Else you can use another GNU/Linux operating system but installation will be more complex and realised using software sources.
+Else you can use another GNU/Linux operating system but installation will be more complex and realized using software sources.

 .. note::
     Only 64-bit operating systems (x86_64) are supported.